presicion25/Azure-Brute-Force-Incident-Investigation/README.md

 ## Conclusion

-In this project I was able to work an incident utilizing Azure Sentinel and the NIST Incident Management Lifecycle as a guide.
+In this project I was able to work an incident utilizing Azure Sentinel using the NIST Incident Management Lifecycle as a guide.
 The incident itself was a false positive, was noted as such and closed out.
 Azure Sentinel is a powerful security tool in the implementation of security controls in Azure.
 <br />
 <br />